The 4 individuals behind Nihonga100 are:

 She is currently a Phd student at the National University of Singapore (NUS).
 Eve received her M.A. in Japanese Studies from NUS and her honours degree in Art History and Theory from the University of Sydney.
 Her Master’s research was on Taisho period Nihonga Collectives: A Case Study of the Kinreisha (1916-1922).
 Prior to this, she worked at the National Gallery of Singapore where she managed and developed interpretive resources, multimedia tours and translations.
 She has also lectured and tutored respectively at the Nanyang Academy of Fine Arts and Nanyang Technological University in Museum Studies and Art History.
-Her research interests include the history of Nihonga, and transcultural influences in Japanese art.
+Her research interests include the history of Nihonga, transcultural influences and connected histories in Japanese art.

 Valerie is a French painter who has been married to a Japanese national since 1991.
 Originally trained as a specialist in decorative and wall painting, Valerie discovered Nihonga after several visits to Japan.
 In 2007, she started studying and practising Nihonga.
 She is fascinated by this mode of expression and shares her discoveries through public workshops and education initiatives.
 In 2004, she founded the association, “Pigments et Arts du Monde”, which aims to promote the knowledge of pictorial techniques from different cultures and to establish links through the association’s outreach and meetings.
 The association hopes to continue promoting artistic techniques and traditions that are relatively unknown in France.